 Yes, maybe Denmark isn’t the first country you think of when planning your European au pair year, but with a high salary and prevalence of English speakers, it might be worth giving it a shot.
 Plus, Denmark is incredibly safe and it’s a culture that values relaxing and socializing with friends and family.
 How great of an au pair year would that make?

+The adventurous spirit of New Zealand, coupled with the warm hospitality Kiwis are known for makes this an irresistible location to au pair abroad.
 New Zealand is a beautiful, diverse country.
 You can walk practically anywhere.
 Plus, if your first language is English, you won't have to worry about the language barrier.

 If you want the opportunity to be a part of a family, New Zealand is the perfect place to au pair.
-You will be treated like more than a nanny -- you'll become a big sibling.
+You will be treated as more than a nanny -- you'll become a big sibling.